sarpt/mpv-web-api/README.md

 Running a server instance in a docker container can be achieved by starting `mpv` on a host machine with specified socket path and mounting that socket path inside a running container - this way image will satisfy all build-time and runtime dependencies like `go` and `ffprobe`, except `mpv` which should be ran on the host.

-From root repostiory dir run `docker build -t mpv-web-api:latest -f ./build/package/Dockerfile .` to build the application image.
+From root repository dir run `docker build -t mpv-web-api:latest -f ./build/package/Dockerfile .` to build the application image.

 The resulting image will automatically apply `--start-mpv-instance=false`, since in most (all?) cases the `mpv` should be running on a host machine, not inside a container.
 That however requires passing `mpv-socket-path` if the socket is mapped to a different path inside a running container than the path mpv checks by default (`/tmp/mpvsocket`).